yasiryagi/helpdesk/README.md

 To become a `Member` of the platform, you need some tokens.
 Either click the `Free Tokens` link, or click [here](https://testnet.joystream.org/faucet).
 After you solved the captcha, your tokens should be on their way.

 **Note**
-All transactions (extrinsics) cost 1 Joy token, so you should always keep a little in reserve, as this also applies to such actions as voting, unstaking, and posting in the new [forum](https://testnet.joystream.org/acropolis/pioneer/#/forum).
+All transactions (extrinsic) cost 1 Joy token, so you should always keep a little in reserve, as this also applies to such actions as voting, unstaking, and posting in the new [forum](https://testnet.joystream.org/acropolis/pioneer/#/forum).

 Now, click `Members` in the sidebar, and select the `Register` tab.
 Choose a `Handle/nickname`.
 Optionally, provide a link to an image file for your avatar, and fill in the markdown enabled `About` field.